Von-Taylor/CSE15L-Lab-Reports/lab-report-week-3.md

     index1 += 1; // <-------------------------------- bug here
 }
 ```
- - Bug to symptom relation: the bug causes the symptom because it iterates "index1" instead of "index2", which causes the while the infinitely loop since its condition will forever be met.
+ - Bug to symptom relation: the bug causes the symptom because it iterates "index1" instead of "index2", which causes the while loop to infinitely loop since its condition will forever be met.
 After it finishes iterating through the first array, the 1st while loop is exited, the 2nd while loop is skipped, and then it enters the 3rd while loop, except its condition variable, "index2", never gets incremented, so it never exits it.

 ## LinkedListExamples.java bug:
 ```